top of page

 3. You probably also want to track your basal body temperature so that you can confirm ovulation.
 If all this is new to you, time to look at some books that help!

-The OG, Taking Charge of Your Fertility by Toni Weschler is full of information and also gendered advice.
+The OG, Taking Charge of Your Fertility by Toni Weschler is full of information and also it is very gendered advice.
 You can decide if that is right for you or if you want something more queer affirming like Queer Conception by Liam Kali.

 Increasing Fertility